hieuhieu2202/smart_office_aiot/README.md

 Sensor coordinates and the room image are fetched via the `Location/GetConfigMapping` endpoint.
 The image is returned as a Base64 string and the coordinates are used to place interactive markers on the layout.

+Markers now change color based on sensor status.
+The dashboard checks the `GetSensorDataOverview` endpoint: markers are **green** when data is available for a sensor and **grey** when the sensor is offline.